juncture-digital/juncture/docs/components/media.md

 The `.ve-media` tag is the most commonly used essay tag.
 The tag creates a viewer that is able to display IIIF images, video, and audio.
 The viewer can also be used to display streamed video from YouTube and Vimeo.

+The Media viewer covers a lot of needs and is able to display images, video (including streaming video from YouTube and Vimeo), and audio.
+The Media viewer exclusively uses IIIF resources for images, audio and non-streaming video.

 ## .ve-media Attributes

 **alt** (_text string_):  The text to use in the _alt_ tag used by screen readers.
 If not provided an _alt_ tag is automatically generated from the manifest label property.